 Costs & Funding

-We currently have access to NVQ funding for painter and decorators in Greater Manchester.
+We currently have access to NVQ funding for painter and decorators in Greater Manchester, Lancashire and Sheffield City Region (includes Barnsley, Rotherham, Doncaster and Sheffield).
 Please contact us so we can check your eligibility for funding.

 If you are ineligible for government support, we offer affordable self-funded assessment payable in two parts – 50% upfront and 50% on completion.